Transparent Encapsulating PVDF Front Sheet

 Combing Front Sheet Glass Protection with UV Resistant Moisture Barrier Encapsulant

-3. Besides have outstanding solar efficiency of over 96% transmission without glare, it also eliminate the vulnerability of EVA to heat moisture decomposition with much lower moisture ingress and inert to moisture, temperature and UV combinations.
+3. Besides having outstanding solar efficiency of over 96% transmission without glare, SOLAR-THRU™ PVDF front sheet encapsulation adhesive also eliminates the vulnerability of EVA to heat moisture decomposition with much lower moisture ingress and inert to moisture, temperature and UV combinations.

 4. RoHS, REACH and WEEE compliant that meets UL94V-0 rating.